-A mammography is an X-ray exam that provides detailed images (or mammograms) of the internal structure of the breast tissue of both men and women and can reveal changes that are too small for you or your doctor to feel.
+A mammography is an X-ray exam that provides detailed images (mammograms) of the internal structure of the breast tissue of both men and women and can reveal changes that are too small for you or your doctor to feel.
 This means that many cancers can be found when still very small and haven’t yet spread, which is important for successful treatment.

-- You display conditions or symptoms of a breast abnormality.
+- Examine symptoms of a breast abnormality.

-- You have breast implants.
+- Evaluate the integrity of breast implants.

 HOW DO I PREPARE FOR MY EXAM?